Adrienne Chailliey: Activism

 In the French capital, Chailliey joined anarchist and feminist circles.
 She frequented anarchist and feminist bars in the Latin Quarter, where she began performing songs such as La Ravachole and La Carmagnole as early as 1887.
 Within these networks, she associated with other artists, particularly painters and sculptors.
 During this period, Chailliey lived in a small attic room on the Left Bank of the Seine and worked as an embroiderer during the day.

-She quickly became one of the most well-known anarchist singers in the capital, spreading anarchist ideology through her performances.
+She quickly became one of the most well-known anarchist singers in the capital, spreading anarchist ideology through her performances, including during family evenings.
 As a result, she became a target of the conservative press, particularly the Journal de Saint-Quentin, which portrayed her in a highly negative light—as a woman manipulated by other anarchists who supposedly took advantage of her and led her astray.
 The newspaper also depicted her as a hysterical and alcoholic madwoman, labeling her a "priestess of anarchy".